76448-ORG/GPR-Protocol/README.md

 ## Problem Statement

 The primary limitation of contemporary **Affective Computing** systems is their dependence on **categorical emotion models** and **static training regimes**, causing them to fail in representing the **nuanced, mixed-affective states** of human communication.
-Specifically, current models suffer from: a) **Dimensional Inexpressivity**, limiting emotional output to predefined labels instead of a continuous spectrum; b) **Adaptation Rigidity**, preventing real-time alignment with evolving linguistic and social contexts; and c) **Catastrophic Forgetting**, where learning new emotional concepts overwrites proficiency in old ones, hindering stable **Continual Learning**.
+Specifically, current models suffer from:

+1. **Dimensional Inexpressivity**, limiting emotional output to predefined labels instead of a continuous spectrum;
+2. **Adaptation Rigidity**, preventing real-time alignment with evolving linguistic and social contexts;
+3. **Catastrophic Forgetting**, where learning new emotional concepts overwrites proficiency in old ones, hindering stable **Continual Learning**.

 ## Objective/Goal